Requesting Academic Accommodations

 Email: hdavidson@anselm.edu

-Once a student has been accepted to Saint Anselm College, he or she should immediately begin the application process for obtaining accommodations.
+Once a student has been accepted to Saint Anselm College, they should immediately begin the application process for obtaining accommodations.
 The review and development of accommodations may take several weeks; therefore, students are strongly encouraged to initiate the process at least one month prior to the start of classes.
-The following steps must be completed:
+Students may begin the process by contacting the Director of Disability Services at hdavidson@anselm.edu.

-Saint Anselm College requires that students seeking accommodations provide appropriate documentation of their disability (see documentation guidelines above) to the Associate Director of Disability Services in order to:
+Saint Anselm College requires that students seeking accommodations provide appropriate documentation of their disability (see documentation guidelines above) to the Director of Disability Services in order to:

 - determine eligibility as a qualified individual with a disability.